tidymodels/tidymodels.org-legacy/content/learn/work/case-weights/index.markdown

 $$ weight = base ^ x $$

 where `base` is some constant and `x` is the number of days.
-To make sure that we select `base` we need to do some manual testing, starting with looking at how old the oldest observation is.
+To make sure that we select a reasonable `base`, we need to do some manual testing, starting with looking at how old the oldest observation is.

 ```r